vitekes/ardents/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server (this will start both Next.js and Directus):

 ```bash
 npm run dev